 - Chris Burn (Carleton) – Professor of Geography and Environmental Studies., Supervisor of Carleton’s Graduate Programs in Northern Studies, Carleton University, Canada

-- Bruce Forbes (Lapland) – Professor of Geosciences, Environmental sciences and Social and economic geography, Leader of the Global Change Research Group at the Arctic Centre.
+- Bruce Forbes (Lapland) – Professor of Global Change, Environmental sciences and Social and economic geography, Leader of the Global Change Research Group at the Arctic Centre.

 - Rachael Lorna Johnstone (Akureyri/Greenland) – Professor of Law, Arctic Oil and Gas Studies, at Ilisimatusarfik (the University of Greenland) and Professor of Law at the University of Akureyri, Iceland.

 - Unsolicited papers presenting research that broadly addresses the ICE LAW project theme.
 To propose a paper, please submit an abstract (300 words maximum) to email@example.com no later than 15th January 2019.